Google. How do I get more traffic from it?

 Once you’re done, here’s more things you can do:

 a.)
-Submit your website to as many sites as possible in our list of 91 places to list your tours.
+Submit your website to as many sites as possible in our collection of 95 places to list your tours.

 b.)
 Run Ahrefs’ reports on other companies in different areas.